mfkl/mfkl.github.io/_posts/2019-05-13-LibVLCSharp-goes-stable.markdown

 - More platform support, notably game engines (Unity, Unreal, Godot...).
 - Implement libvlc 4.0 APIs and demo new features.
-- Docs: Since we closely follow the libvlc API you can also refer to the C header for docs, we are in the process of setting up docs for LibVLCSharp specific information.
+- Documentation.
+Since we closely follow the libvlc API you can always refer to the C header for docs, but we are in the process of setting up docs for LibVLCSharp/.NET specific information.
 - [MediaElement](https://github.com/kakone/LibVLCSharp.Forms.MediaPlayerElement), a Xamarin.Forms crossplatform full featured MediaElement.
 Work has been started by one of our contributor, [kakone](https://github.com/kakone), and we are looking for help.

 We are always looking for new contributors, so feel free to reach out on our [Gitter](https://gitter.im/libvlcsharp/Lobby) or [GitLab](https://code.videolan.org/videolan/LibVLCSharp) if you are interested :-)